-2. Critical responses on readings - 15% (L1, L2)
+2. Critical writing responses on readings - 15% (L1, L2)

-- Contextualizing a Global System (Session 2) 2.5%
+- Contextualizing a Global System (Session 2) 5%

-- Fashion Acceleration (Session 3) 2.5%
+- Fashion Acceleration (Session 3) 5%

-- Regulation vs Certification (Session 4) 2.5%
+- Regulation vs Certification (Session 4) 5%

-- Session 7 (Topic TBD) 2.5%

-- Session 8 (Topic TBD) 2.5%

-- Session 10 (Topic TBD) 2.5%

 Documented reflections on the first few sessions of the course are pivotal for forming a strong foundation that can effectively contextualize your proposal of a sustainable fashion intervention.
 You will be expected to digitally submit a 750-1000 response to three of our readings.
 The responses will be due on the same date as the class discussion session on the subject.

 You will be evaluated on your ability to evidence your overall understanding of the subject through referencing prescribed readings and class discussion notes, as well as responding to its validity within your personal experience.
 Offering a critical analysis along with strategic next steps are recommended to conclude your responses.
 Further items to consider: